falcosecurity/falco-website/content/en/docs/install-operate/installation.md

 > _Note_:  If you don't have the `dialog` binary installed on your system a manual configuration is always required to start Falco services.

 Even if you have the `dialog` binary installed, you can disable the interactive prompt by using the `FALCO_FRONTEND` env variable, you should simply set its value to `noninteractive` when installing the package.
+Also, if you wish to skip the interactive prompt but still be able to set a custom driver, you can use `FALCO_DRIVER_CHOICE` env variable, setting it to `kmod`, `ebpf` or `modern_ebpf`.
+At the same time, you can also enable the `falcoctl` automatic ruleset by setting `FALCOCTL_ENABLED` to a non empty string.
+The latter environment variables are also useful when you don't want to install `dialog` binary at all.

 ```bash
 FALCO_FRONTEND=noninteractive apt-get install -y falco